All Episodes

 but like it's a statue and stuff.

-So it's like different because I've.
+So it's like different because.
+I've.

-Seen I I can't that was a thing back then where people were
+Seen I I can't that was a thing back then where people were like

-in Boston.
 That's insane.
+Some.

-What the hell?
+The hell.
 What is it for?

 What does it achieve?
 Power.